Cerebrum internal capsule

 Sensory association area (area no.5,7)

-Responsible for Prediction of shape, size, structures of objects.
+Responsible for the Prediction of the shape, size, and structures of objects.

 One can recognize what has been placed in their hands without seeing.